Kapendev/parin/README.md

 ### How do I make a web build?

 Parin includes a build script for the web in the [packages](packages/) folder.
-Building for the web also requires [Emscripten](https://emscripten.org/).
+Building for the web requires [Emscripten](https://emscripten.org/) (the latest version is recommended).
 By default, Parin's web builds use the `betterC` flag, meaning only projects compatible with it can be compiled.

 #### Running the script with DUB